RatJuggler/threejs-experiment/README.md

 ![GitHub](https://img.shields.io/github/package-json/v/RatJuggler/threejs-experiment)

 A project to explore the basics of three.js.
+See it running [here](https://ratjuggler.github.io/threejs-experiment/).

 ## Building the experiment